+Glosas is an academic and scientific journal specialized in the study and analysis of Spanish in and of the United States, and of all topics related to this field.
 Glosas is published by the North American Academy of the Spanish Language (ANLE).
-Since the appearance of its first issue in June of 1994, and until recently, Glosas was published on a quarterly basis under the aegis of the Translation Commission.
+Since the appearance of its first issue in June of 1994, and until recently, it was published on a quarterly basis under the aegis of the Translation Commission.

 The original aim of Glosas was to provide guidance to those who use the Spanish Language publically or professionally; information and advice was furnished on neologisms, idiomatic expressions and false cognates used in English to Spanish translations.
 It also pointed out pitfalls and faulty examples of translations and aimed to serve as a bridge between the successive editions of the Dictionary of the Royal Spanish Academy (previously DRAE now DLE) as regarded changes and innovations in the fields of science and technology and other subjects of topical interest.
 In addition, it contained book reviews and articles by academics and specialists in various fields, and especially those in the area of translation.